maxlath/wikibase-edit/docs/how_to.md

 })
 ```

-##### find claim to update by claim GUID
+##### find claim to update by claim guid
-Instead of passing the old value, you can pass the claim GUID.
+Instead of passing the old value, you can pass the [claim guid](#how-to-get-a-claim-guid).
 That's generally considered a more reliable approach.
 ```js
 const guid = 'Q4115189$E66DBC80-CCC1-4899-90D4-510C9922A04F'
 wbEdit.claim.update({